Danant98/MLP/README.md

 # MLP
-Implementation of a multi-layer perceptron with a specified number of neaurons in eahc of the layers.
+Implementation of a multi-layer perceptron for a specified number of neurons and layers.